mieweb/docs/content/functions/reports/osha-300a-form-log-overlay.md

 ## OSHA 300A Form Overlay

-By default, when advancing to the OSHA 300A form/log chart tab, it will overlay any OSHA recordable case (with an onsite injury/illness location of this Employer Org or one that wraps up to this parent Employer Org) for the **current logged in session year.**
+By default, when advancing to the OSHA 300A chart tab, it will overlay any OSHA recordable case (with an onsite injury/illness location of this Employer Org or one that wraps up to this parent Employer Org) for the **current logged in session year.**

 Any OSHA recordable cases (for the current logged in session year) will then overlay on the OSHA 300A form log here, if the onsite injury/illness location was this employer organization or any onsite injury/illness location that wraps up to that parent employer organization.

 ![](../osha-300a-form-log-overlay.assets/b9aa9cbe0eb591a640c06bb9ab28be6f.png)

-## Overlaid Data on the OSHA 300A Form Log
+## Overlaid Data on the OSHA 300A Form Log via OSHA 300A Chart Tab

 The **Year** overlaid on the form log will be the current logged in session's year.